-If you aren't afraid of a little heat, this dish is for you!
-A bowl full of spicy thai goodness!
+If you aren't afraid of a little heat, this dish is for you.
+Saute a variety of healthy vegetables in a delicious thai basil sauce to make your own favorite takeout dish.
+You won’t regret learning to make this bowl full of spicy thai goodness!

 My hubby has been rockin' the kitchen lately.
 He has a really creative side to him, and I love when he expresses it with food.
 This is a recipe he has been perfecting for a while, and he made me promise not to write a post about it until he got it juuuust right.
 We were both extremely happy about how it turned out the other night, so I have been granted permission to share!